anishagartia/Tomasulo-Algorithm/README.md

 4. The order of result bus broadcasts is as follows:
   - Within any given cycle, earlier tags get priority over later tags.
   - Earlier cycles with pending broadcasts get priority over later cycles.

+Variation of Parameters:

+1. Number of FUs of each type (k0, k1, k2) of either 1 or 2 between 1 to 3 units each.
+2. The number of result buses, R. This should never exceed the total number of FUs.
+3. Fetch rate, F = 4 or 8
+4. Exception rate, E = 333
+5. Use both repair schemes

+Based on the results, the least amount of hardware is selected (as measured by total number of FUs (k0+k1+k2) and result buses (R)) for each benchmark trace that provides nearly (>95%) of the highest value for retired IPC.

 ## Breakdown of code: